GernotMaier/HESSJ0632-057-2021-Paper-Data/data/README.md

-# Observation of the gamma-ray binary HESS J0632+057 with the HESS, MAGIC, and VERITAS telescopes - data release
+# Observation of the gamma-ray binary HESS J0632+057 with the H.E.S.S., MAGIC, and VERITAS telescopes - data release

-The results of gamma-ray observations of the binary system HESS J0632+057 collected during 450 hours over 15 years, between 2004 and 2019, with the H.E.S.S., MAGIC, and VERITAS telescopes are presented in *Observation of the gamma-ray binary HESS J0632+057 with the HESS, MAGIC, and VERITAS telescopes* (**[reference]**).
+The results of gamma-ray observations of the binary system HESS J0632+057 collected during 450 hours over 15 years, between 2004 and 2019, with the H.E.S.S., MAGIC, and VERITAS telescopes are presented in *Observation of the gamma-ray binary HESS J0632+057 with the H.E.S.S., MAGIC, and VERITAS telescopes* (**[reference]**).
 This repository provides access to all processed data presentaed in the publication in csv and ascii format.
 For a detailed description of analysis and data processing, see the associated primary publication.